steg0/tabletool/src/main/resources/README.txt

 • Alt+Left, Alt+Right - select prior/next tab.
 • Ctrl+Alt+Left, Ctrl+Alt+Right - move tab left/right.
 • Alt+Enter - open JDBC parameters window.
 • Ctrl+Enter - submit the query under cursor or (if present) the selected text.
 • F5, Ctrl+R - like Ctrl+Enter, but reuse the nearest result table.
+• Ctrl+Shift+- - split editor after the query under cursor or (if present) the selected text.
 • Ctrl+Tab - select the next result table or editor pane.
 • Ctrl+Shift+Tab - select the previous result table or editor pane.
 • Ctrl+1, Ctrl+2, and so on - select tab by index.